MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/protected-pdf-readers.md

 - Support for the ISO standard for PDF encryption.

-    Unless this capability has been [disabled by an administrator](client-admin-guide-customizations.md#dont-protect-pdf-files-by-using-the-iso-standard-for-pdf-encryption), this protected PDF file format is now enabled by default on the latest version of the Azure Information Protection client.
+    Unless this capability has been [disabled by an administrator](client-admin-guide-customizations.md#dont-protect-pdf-files-by-using-the-iso-standard-for-pdf-encryption), this protected PDF file format is enabled by default for the Azure Information Protection client.

 For more information, see the following blog post: [Starting October, use Adobe Acrobat Reader for PDFs protected by Microsoft Information Protection](https://techcommunity.microsoft.com/t5/Azure-Information-Protection/Starting-October-use-Adobe-Acrobat-Reader-for-PDFs-protected-by/ba-p/262738)